vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 a new job to any newly started child task, as they report in, or issue a new job as we receive a result.

-A farm is created that is twice as big as the known number of network nodes.
+A farm is created that's twice as big as the known number of network nodes.
 Roughly two child tasks will exist per node.
 Remember that ChrysaLisp does the final task distribution, in this demo we only suggest the node to start the task.